 In APM, the transaction trace Summary page shows a summary of the data from a specific transaction trace.
 This document describes the main sections and functions you can use.

-To view transaction trace data, go to one.newrelic.com > APM > (select an app) > Monitor > Transactions > (select a transaction trace).
+To view transaction trace data, go to one.newrelic.com > APM & services > (select an app) > Monitor > Transactions > (select a transaction trace).
 The transaction trace's Summary page has four main areas:

 Primary trace data, functions

 At the top of all transaction trace pages are some primary measurements and functions.
 Measurements include response time, trace time, and, if available, CPU info.
 Sometimes there also may be a note that it is a partial trace.

 This chart shows the trace segments that took the longest time, ordered by percentage of time spent.
 The remaining trace segments are grouped as Remainder.

 To show additional display options, mouse over the chart.

 The Slowest components table shows the number of calls, total duration, and percentage for each of the slowest components.